- Work With Us

 Health and care professionals returning from a country which has a travel corridor to the UK will not be required to self-isolate on return.

-We also advise you to familiarise yourself with local Trust or Provider policies.
+We also advise you to ensure you have a full induction to familiarise yourself with local Trust or Provider policies and be confident with escalation procedures at the location as these can vary.

-If you have any concerns or for more information or support, please contact Tracie Spires, Associate Director of Quality and Insourcing.
+If you have any health or wellbeing concerns or for more information or support, please contact Tracie Spires, Associate Director of Quality and Insourcing.